-The customer continues to improve the farm by investing in automation to reduce reliance on labour and increase productivity and efficiency.
+The customer continues to improve the farm by investing in automation to reduce reliance on labor and increase productivity and efficiency.
 To do so Seng Choon has invested in more Moba equipment.
 In 2017, a Moba2500 with an inline setup to the Omnia PX350 was installed for grading and packing the eggs after being washed, dried and oiled.
 And a palletiser, automation (from ABB) for handling the carton and plastic crates with eggs inside the packs, was also installed.

 A story by Yeo Guan Soon, Area Sales Manager